yaxu/tidal-workshop/advanced/japan.md

 case is just the onset and duration of the original event with the value `4`.

-Also see that the event with value `5` is cut in half.
+Also see that the event with value `5` is cut in half, to create two events.
 Half matches with the `2` event and the other half matches with the `3` event.
 Again, the onset and duration of both events is the intersection.